rockstor/rockstor-doc/afp/apple_filing_protocol.rst

 to 5 times the size of the data on the client machine.
 A typical OSX install before any data is 6-9 GB.
 This makes it advisable to allocate around 30-50 GB per client machine.

+In this example we have changed the owner and group of our share to that of an existing Rockstor user and removed *Other* users access as it is not required.
+Note that the Rockstor user name doesn't have to match that of the OSX user but it is easier if it does as it will then be auto populated by the client machine.

+..  image:: tm_backups_single_user.png
+    :scale: 80%
+    :align: center

+**If multiple users are required to share this Network volume then create an appropriate group eg macuser and ensure all you time machine users belong to that group.
+You will also have to enable group write.**

 ..  image:: tm_backups_share.png
     :scale: 80%